DiamondLightSource/volume-segmantics/paper.md

 # Statement of need

-`Volume Segmantics` harnesses the availability of 2-dimensional
-encoders which have been pre-trained on huge databases such as ImageNet (ref1).
+`Volume Segmantics` harnesses the availability of 2-dimensional encoders which have been pre-trained on huge databases such as ImageNet (ref1).
-This provides two main advantages, namely (i) it to reduces the time and resource taken to train models - only fine-tuning is required and (ii) it prevents over-fitting the models when training on small datasets.
+This provides two main advantages, namely (i) it reduces the time and resource taken to train models - only fine-tuning is required and (ii) it prevents over-fitting the models when training on small datasets.
 These models of various architectures are included from the (segmentation models pytorch ref) repository.